 Buyer personas are a great tool for your marketing team to utilize.
-A correctly built persona helps you focus your marketing plan, meaning you’re having a conversation rather than shouting into the crowd.
-However, making these four mistakes could keep you bogged down building intricate villages full of personas who eat at Buffalo Wild Wings or enjoy matinee movies rather of getting on with the marketing research you’re really there for.
+A correctly built persona helps you tailor your marketing plan for your ideal target.
+However, making one of these four mistakes could keep you bogged down building intricate villages full of personas who eat at Buffalo Wild Wings or enjoy matinee movies rather of getting on with the marketing research you’re really there for.

 Looking for more information on marketing tactics?
 Help yourself to our free e-book by clicking the link below!
 It's chock-full of handy tips and pitfalls to avoid when you're crafting your own Inbound Marketing strategy.